of Central Iowa

 Three club members took action in the mid '70s.

-Pat Malloy, with help from Larry Watkins, built the telescope's Serrurier type truss framework, fork mount and motor drive.
+Pat Malloy, with help from Larry Watkins, built the telescope's Serrurier truss framework, equatorial fork mount and motor drive (500 more man-hours of telescope construction).

 Apparently, the telescope was the 3rd largest telescope in Iowa at that time.